libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

 ### Flood Publishing

+In gossipsub v1.0, peers publish new messages to the members of their mesh if they are subscribed to the topic to which they're publishing.
+A peer can also publish to topics they are not subscribed to, in which case they will select peers from their fanout map.

-In gossipsub v1.0 a freshly published message is propagated through the mesh or the fanout map if the publisher is not subscribed to the topic.
-In gossipsub v1.1 publishing is (optionally) done by publishing the message to all connected peers with a score above a publish threshold (see Peer Scoring below).
+In gossipsub v1.1 publishing is (optionally) done by publishing the message to all connected peers with a score above a publish threshold (see [Peer Scoring](#peer-scoring) below).
+This applies regardless of whether the publisher is subscribed to the topic.
+With flood publishing enabled, the mesh is used when propagating messages from other peers, but a peer's own messages will always be published to all known peers in the topic.

 This behaviour is prescribed to counter eclipse attacks and ensure that a newly published message from a honest node will reach all connected honest nodes and get out to the network at large.